abogdanova/SwarmGE/README.md

 *__NOTE__ that variable onepoint crossover can cause individuals to grow* *, leading to bloat.*

-For a more in-depth discussion on onepoint crossover in Grammatical Evolution, see [O'Neill *et al.*, 2003].

-####Fixed Onepoint
+####Variable Twopoint

 Activate with:

-    --crossover fixed_onepoint
+    --crossover variable_twopoint

-Given two individuals, create two children using fixed one-point crossover and return them.
-The same point is selected on both genomes for crossover to occur.
+Given two individuals, create two children using variable two-point crossover and return them.
+Two different points are selected on each genome for crossover to occur.
+This allows genomes to grow or shrink in length.
-This means that genomes will always remain the same length (as long as int_flip mutation is used).
 Crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).

+*__NOTE__ that variable onepoint crossover can cause individuals to grow* *, leading to bloat.*

-For a more in-depth discussion on onepoint crossover in Grammatical Evolution, see the list of references at the end of this document.
+For a more in-depth discussion on crossover in Grammatical Evolution, see [O'Neill *et al.*, 2003].

 ####Subtree